Lodging Tax Advisory Committee

 [** Note: LTAC meets on an as needed basis.
 Thus 'current agenda' may reflect a date that was months prior. **]

-**As of August 1, 2022, all committee and commission agendas can be found at https://snoqualmie-wa.municodemeetings.com/.
-Agendas prior to Aug.
+**As of August 1, 2022, all committee and commission agendas and minutes can be found at https://snoqualmie-wa.municodemeetings.com/.
+Agendas and minutes prior to Aug.
 1, 2022 are located in the 'Agenda & Minutes' link above**

 **Please Note: Beginning June 2022, all Commission Meeting recordings can be found on the City's YouTube channel by clicking the 'Video Recordings' link above**